davegutz/mySleepyHead/SleepyHead/README.md

 All the various resets wash out over time.
 This makes sense because the driver settles in.

-Practical way to test initialization:  set plot_num_def to 10 or 11 and capture stream.
+Practical way to test initialization:  set plot_num_def to 10 or 11 and plotting_all=true to capture stream.
 Start serial monitor.
 Clear it.
 Reflash the device it (with no change except plot_num_def ) and run until satisfied then type pp99 to stop.
 Ctrl-a to select all in serial monitor.
 Paste into LibreOffice spreadsheet and save as a csv file in pySleepyHead/dataReduction.
 Go to bottom of pySleepyHead/CompareRunSim.py and point to the file.
 Run in pyCharm.

 To capture stream:  start serial monitor, type pp<# of choice>.
 Then type something like pp99 to stop.
 Ctrl-a to select all in serial monitor...as above.